CyndiMorris/AnalyticsProjects/WeRateDogs/README.md

 10 but numerators often exceeding 10.
 This practice is based on the belief that "they're good dogs, Brent."
 WeRateDogs boasts over 4 million followers and has garnered international media coverage.

-Tasks completed in the [WeRateDogs](https://github.com/CyndiMorris/AnalyticsProjects/blob/main/WeRateDogs/WeRateDogs.ipynb) project:
+Skills demonstrated in the [WeRateDogs](https://github.com/CyndiMorris/AnalyticsProjects/blob/main/WeRateDogs/WeRateDogs.ipynb) project:

 * Gathering data
 * Assessing data